-Precious time blown; gas burned; stress brewed in rush-hour traffic.
-And to think you could bypass all that and be more productive at home, or anywhere else.
+Time wasted.
+Gas burned.
+Stress brewed in rush-hour traffic.
+And to think you could bypass all that and be more productive working from home.

 We’re way past that barrier.
 It’s mainly a management issue.
-It’s employers and managers who have not yet embraced the business strategy that is telecommuting, also known as telework, remote work, virtual office or mobile office.
+It’s employers and managers who have not yet embraced telecommuting as a business strategy.

-Whatever you call it, there are far too many supervisors who only know a “face-time” management style and thereby thwart the strategic use of telecommuting.
+Telecommuting, telework, remote work, virtual office, mobile office—whatever you call it, there are still far too many supervisors who only know a “face-time” management style.
 Even though working remotely benefits both employer and employee in several well-documented ways.

-What’s the ideal scenario?
-To have an enlightened employer that embraces flexible work arrangements as a business strategy, promotes a flexible culture, and provides management-by-results training.
+In a perfect world, you’d have an enlightened employer that embraces flexible work arrangements as a business strategy, promotes a flexible work culture, and provides management-by-results training.

-Reason 1: There’s No Policy for Telecommuting Where You Work.
+Barrier 1: There’s No Policy for Telecommuting Where You Work

 No surprise here.
 While progress is being made in many companies, your employer, like millions of others, has been slow to embrace telecommuting in a formal way.

-Reason 2.
-Your Manager Puts a Premium on “Face Time” and Wants You in the Office Every Day.
+Barrier 2.
+Your Manager Puts a Premium on “Face Time” and Wants You in the Office Every Day

-How to Resolve It: Here are a couple of tactics that can change your manager’s mind.
+How to Break Through It: Here are a couple of tactics that can change your manager’s mind.